h-cheema/Unity___Quick-Math-Trainer/README.md

 * Practice arithmetic questions against the clock.

 * Arithmetic skills are important.
 Practicing basic arithmetic problems daily is a solid way to improve your arithmetic skills.
-Quick Math Trainer allows you to practice basic math questions against the clock.
+Quick Math Trainer allows you to do just this.

 * How To Play
 1. Choose one or multiple operators: Add, Subtract, Multiply, Divide.